-- The apartheid government’s plan was to elevate Afrikaans language and culture higher than the remaining cultures in South Africa.
+- The apartheid government’s plan was to elevate Afrikaans language and culture above the every other culture in South Africa.
 Bear in mind, Afrikaaners constituted a small fraction of the population of South Africa.
-The Afrikaans Medium Decree of 1974 failed to consult key stakeholders in the black communities before imposing those language restrictions in the classrooms.
+The Afrikaans Medium Decree of 1974 failed to get the input of key stakeholders in the Black communities before imposing those language restrictions in the classrooms.

 - After the dust settled, official figures from the security agency put the death toll from the Soweto Uprising of 16 June in the mid-20s.
 However, many anti-apartheid activists have claimed that the death counts from Soweto Uprising were around 600-700.

 - Hector Pieterson – a 13-year-old schoolboy who was cowardly shot and killed by the police during the uprising – is largely seen as a martyr in South Africa.
 There is even a memorial dedicated to him around the spot that he was killed.
 At the time of his death, Pieterson was in the company of his older sister, Antoinette Sithole.

 - To commemorate the brave children who stood up to South Africa’s oppressive and apartheid government, the 16th of June is set as a public holiday.
 The day is called “Youth Day”.

 - The famous anti-apartheid activist, Archbishop Desmond Tutu once called Afrikaans “the language of the oppressor”.

 - In addition to the students that lost their lives, a number of teachers got injured or died on that fateful day.
 The name that comes to mind is Dr. Melville Edelstein – an influential social rights activist.
 Edelstein died after he was stoned to death by a small section of irate protesters.